ammarm08/technical-posts/posts/sicp-notes.md

-After a full year of diving deeper into "How to Code" (and subsequently into theory), I am now revisiting *The Structure and Interpretation of Computer Programs* and so far it is reading like the Talmud.
-A lot of things I didn't notice the first time around I find myself reading and re-reading and pondering over.
+I started my programming journey in mid-2015.
+My wisest CS friends recommended *The Structure and Interpretation of Computer Programs*, but it entirely flew over my head.
+Now I'm revisiting it 18 months later, and it's reading like the Talmud.

 In this post, I'll be listing (and trying to keep up to date), some "aha!" moments.
 All mistakes are mine, please call them out when you see them :)